cedbossneo/mowgli-docker/README.md

 WARNING: This branch works only with the new Mowgli firmware https://github.com/cedbossneo/Mowgli that allows Mowgli to runs with vanilla OpenMower without mowgli_proxy or mowgli_blade.

+Edit the docker-compose file to set ROS_IP to you host machine ip address.

 Finally:

 ```bash